What We Do » Bay Area Housing Corporation

 Housing Development Portfolio:

-We currently own and manage 37 special needs properties worth over $55 million.
+We currently own and manage 49 special needs properties worth approximately $69 million.
 There are two LLC’s that are part of Bay Area Housing Corporation, Casa Milagro, which owns the 32 homes that were part of the closure of Agnews Developmental Center.
 Mas Milagros has a portfolio of 5 homes.
+BAHC owns the remaining 12.

-There are currently 4 models of housing provided by BAHC with care and supervision provided 24 hours a day, 7 days a week.
+There are currently 3 models of housing provided by BAHC with care and supervision provided 24 hours a day, 7 days a week.
 BAHC owns and operates the homes and a service provider delivers the service.
-All referrals for the individuals living in the homes come from San Andreas Regional Center.
+All referrals for the individuals living in the homes come from the Regional Centers.

-The 962 homes are for the medically fragile and they house 5 individuals in separate bedrooms with a back-up generator.
+The 962 homes, names after the State Bill that provided for licensing, are for the medically fragile.
+They house 5 individuals in separate bedrooms with a back-up generator for the home.

-The FTM model is a duplex home that houses a care-taker family on one side and 3 individuals with disabilities on the other side of the duplex with and interconnecting door between the two residences.
+The Family Teaching Model (FTM) is a duplex that houses a caretaker family on one side and 3 individuals with disabilities on the other side with an interconnecting door between the two residences.

-We have a reliable property management department that provides high quality and affordable maintenance and repairs.
-We send out our best to ensure property repairs are done promptly, energy efficiency standards are met, and tenants are abiding by their rental agreements.
-Maintaining a consistent service schedule helps to avoid major problems and ensures our residents stay in their homes long term.
+Our property management department provides high quality, affordable maintenance and repairs.
+They ensure property repairs are done promptly, that energy efficiency standards are met, and tenants are abiding by their rental agreements.
+Maintaining a regular, consistent service schedule helps to avoid major problems and cuts down on tenant turn-over.

-We have a customized database that allows us to track all repairs, including costs of labor and materials, and to generate financial reports.
-We can set up a database for you or your organization for a fee that covers the cost of set up and monthly management of your database.
+We track all repairs, including costs of labor and materials, and generate financial reports in our custom database.
+We can set up a database for you or your organization for a fee that covers the cost of set up and monthly management.

-We are also available to provide consultation to help you modify your home to accommodate the needs of your loved ones.
+We also provide consultation on home modifications to accommodate the needs of your loved ones.
 Our experience in maintaining residential care homes for a demographic that is pretty hard on the interior finishes, has given us expertise in identifying the best and most affordable products and finishes that are durable, practical, safe and also beautiful.

 Kris McCann, the Executive Director of BAHC is currently the Co-Chair of the state-wide Lanterman Housing Alliance, (http://www.lantermanhousingalliance.org/ which advocates for housing for people with developmental disabilities in the State of California.